biotope/meeting-notes/2019/2019_02_01-core_meeting.md

 - tickets reordered
 - reassigned some of them
 - not much happened
-- @tiagomapmarques we want the build branches deleted until next week
+- @tiagomapmarques we want to implement the Promise.catch ticket until next week

 ## 2. Styleguide
 - we will have a sprint next week